Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 This creates a saga that is started by `ShipOrder` messages and uses `ShipOrderData` to store its data.
 Because the saga data is tightly coupled to the saga implementation, we include it as an internal class.
 The `Handle` method is currently empty—we will need to complete that in just a bit.

+> [!NOTE]
-NOTE: For a more in-depth explanation of the basic saga concepts, see [NServiceBus sagas: Saga basics](/tutorials/nservicebus-sagas/1-saga-basics/).
+> For a more in-depth explanation of the basic saga concepts, see [NServiceBus sagas: Saga basics](/tutorials/nservicebus-sagas/1-saga-basics/).

 The `OrderId` is what makes the saga unique.
 We need to show the saga how to identify the unique **correlation property** `OrderId` in the incoming `ShipOrder` message and how to relate it to the `OrderId` property in the saga data.